anielkapa/NASA_API_Challenge/readme.md

 # NASA API Challenge
-using NASA API: ajax, jquery.
+using NASA API.

-# Create You Book
+# Overview
 is simple single web-page that enables to explor current Mars pictures.

 ### Getting Started